buumba641/buumba641/README.md

 ## CSC 4130 — Hardware Design and Implementation

-Embedded systems form part of my **Computer Systems Engineering coursework at the University of Zambia**.
+Embedded systems are part of my Computer Systems Engineering coursework at the **University of Zambia**.

 My practical hardware/software work includes: